race-on/webpage/source/workshops/2_gain_scheduling.md

 * *Transient switch*: when the operation conditions change, linearly change from one gain to the other within a certain time interval.
 The trick here is to choose the time interval long enough to create a smooth transient but short enough to allow the controller to respond properly to the operating condition change.
 * *Interpolate between gains*: we can avoid switching by creating a curve that smoothly changes between gains continuously.
 This is possible when the operating conditions also change continuously.

-The three cases are illustrated below, where *t<sub>c</sub>* is the time when the operating condition change is identified, and *T* is the transient time for the transient switch approach.
+The three cases are illustrated below, where $t_c$ is the time when the operating condition change is identified, and $T$ is the transient time for the transient switch approach.

 ![pid_diagram alt <>](../images/switches.png "PID block diagram")
 <!-- <img src="./../images/switches.png" alt="drawing" width="500" class="center"/> -->